APNA’s workforce survey aims to equip nurses working in primary health care with information on the workforce conditions of their profession

 National Bowel Cancer Screening Program for nurses

-Watch this webinar designed to help nurses working in primary health care understand their role around the National Bowel Cancer Screening Program.
+The webinar was designed to help nurses working in primary health care understand their role around the National Bowel Cancer Screening Program.

 - An introduction to bowel cancer and why screening is important